The pre-commitment best-choice problem: exact finite-n formulas

-The class of problems known as ``Secretary Problems'' have been studied extensively in optimal stopping theory.
-The basic structure involves choosing the best (or second best) out of a sample of n elements (observed sequentially, one at a time) from a distribution, where it is possible to rank sequentially these elements; each rejection/acceptance decision is definitive and must be made immediately after each observation.
-The payoff might vary depending on the formulation of the problem.
+The class of problems known as ``secretary problems'' has been studied extensively in optimal stopping theory.
+The basic structure involves observing $n$ elements sequentially, one at a time, and selecting one with an irrevocable decision made immediately after each observation.
+In the \emph{full-information} version, the observer learns the exact value of each draw and knows the underlying distribution, in contrast to the \emph{no-information} version, in which only relative ranks are revealed.
+The history and many variants are surveyed by Ferguson~\cite{Ferguson1989}.

-In \textquotedblleft Recognizing the Maximum of a Sequence\textquotedblright \cite{Gilbert and Mosteller}, Gilbert and Mosteller analyze a full information game where n measurements from an uniform distribution are drawn and a player (knowing n) must decide at each draw whether or not to choose that draw.
-The goal is to maximize the probability of choosing the draw that corresponds to the maximum of the sample.
-For that, at each round j one must choose whether to accept or reject the number $a_{j}$ based on a comparison with a decision number $k_{j}$.
-So, at round 1, $a_{1}\geqslant k_{1}$ with probability $1-k_{1}$.
-On the following rounds, the similar probabilities $a_{j}\geqslant k_{j}$ will be more complicated.
-For the last round, one should choose $k_{n}=0$ since there is only one number left.

-It is a known result that the CDF, the PDF and the expected value of the maximum of n independent samples of an uniform distribution are $x^{n}$, $n\cdot x^{n-1}$ and n/(n+1), respectively.
-In their calculations of the optimal strategy, the optimal probability and the asymptotic probability, Gilbert and Mosteller assume that after a draw x the probability that the next i numbers are all smaller than x is $x^{i}$.
-From that, and considering the decision numbers to be indifference numbers (one should be indifferent between choosing a candidate if $a_{j}\geqslant k_{j}$ or continuing if $a_{j}<k_{j}$), Gilbert and Mosteller derive the probability of winning given an indifference number k and i remaining rounds as: